cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 # Kubernetes Cloud Controller Manager for cloudscale.ch

-> :warning: This is currently a preview and not yet ready for production.

 Integrate your Kubernetes cluster with cloudscale.ch infrastructure, with our cloud controller manager (CCM).

 - Automatically provisions load balancers for [`LoadBalancer` services](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).